 control: The process to maintain a spacecraft within the prescribed path and attitude.

-The guidance, navigation, and control terms above are commonly abbreviated to form GN&C. The GN&C term is used as a system or subsystem forming part of a spacecraft or aircraft.
+The guidance, navigation, and control terms above are commonly abbreviated to form GN&C. The GN&C term is used to describe a system or subsystem forming part of a spacecraft or aircraft.
 The GN&C system includes all the hardware (sensors and actuators) and software necessary for both onboard or ground-based orbit and attitude determination and control.

 The Attitude Control System (ACS) is part of GN&C and consists specifically of hardware and software for onboard attitude estimation and pointing control.
 The Attitude Determination and Control System (ADCS) term is sometimes used in lieu of ACS.
 The propulsion system is an essential element of GN&C and a complement for ACS within a spacecraft for attitude and/or orbit thruster control.